 Manage and maintain your gutters.

 Often an afterthought, gutter maintenance is one of the most important items to tackle during the winter months.
 Clogged gutters prevent melting ice and snow to drain properly and could lead to ice damming, a situation where a ridge of ice forms at the edge of the roof and prevents melting snow from draining off the roof.
-The water that backs up behind the dam can leak into a home and cause damage to walls, ceilings, insulation and other areas.
+The water that backs up behind the dam can leak into a home and cause damage to walls, ceilings, and insulated areas which can eb protected with products available at https://fdinsulation.com/.

 Installing preventative measures like gutter guards is also a good investment to consider.
 These protect the gutters from accumulating twigs, branches and leaves which in turn leaves less regular maintenance for you as a homeowner.
 Also, be sure that your downspouts are pointed away from the foundation of your home and are properly connected to deter ice buildup.